ChristianConchari/computer_vision_edge_computing_through_openvino/03-image-clasification-openvino-model-optimizer.md

 ## 3. Running the image classification notebook
 You can find the notebook for this section in [image_classification_openvino_inference.ipynb](image_classification/image_classification_openvino_inference.ipynb).
 This notebook contains the code to perform image classification using the OpenVINO inference engine with the custom model that we converted to IR format in the previous section.

+In this section we have learned how to use the OpenVINO Model Optimizer to convert a custom model to the Intermediate Representation format.
+Then, we have learned how to use the OpenVINO inference engine to perform image classification with the custom model.